durandaltheta/sthread/README.md

  - changing which coroutine is running by suspending its execution is exponentially faster than changing which system thread is running.
-IE, the more concurrent operations need to occur, the more efficient coroutines become in comparison to threads.
+IE, the more concurrent operations need to occur, the more efficient coroutines become in comparison to system threads.
  - faster context switching results in faster communication between code
  - coroutines take less memory than threads
  - the number of coroutines is not limited by the operating system
  - coroutines do not require system level calls to create

-`st::fiber`s can be created in two ways:
+There are three methods of creating allocated `st::fiber`s:
-- `static st::fiber st::fiber::thread<FUNCTOR>(As&& as...)`: launch a blocking root `st::fiber` on a new system thread
+- `static st::fiber st::fiber::thread<OBJECT>(As&& as...)`: launch a root `st::fiber` on a new system thread
+- `static st::fiber st::fiber::threadpool<OBJECT>(count, As&& as...)`: launch a root `st::fiber` representing a `count` of worker `st::fiber`s running on their own threads
-- `st::fiber st::fiber::launch<FUNCTOR>(As&& as...)`: launch a cooperative `st::fiber` inside another `st::fiber`
+- `st::fiber st::fiber::coroutine<OBJECT>(As&& as...)`: launch a cooperative `st::fiber` inside another `st::fiber`

+The user is responsible for keeping a copy of the `st::fiber`s returned by the above functions to keep them in memory.

 `st::fiber`s are designed to run inside of each other in a cooperative fashion.
-That is, after processing their own message, the `st::fiber` will suspend itself and allowing other `st::fiber`s to process messages.
+When an `st::fiber` is launched in cooperative mode inside another `st::fiber` the child will be scheduled for processing `st::message`s. after processing their own `st::message`, the child `st::fiber` will suspend itself and allowing other `st::fiber`s to process `st::message`s.

-The creator of an `st::fiber` is responsible for holding a copy of any `st::fiber` it creates to make sure that they stay in memory.
+A simple way to start executing many child `st::fiber`s is to create a new `st::fiber` with `st::fiber::thread` with the default `OBJECT` `st::fiber::processor` and call `st::fiber::coroutine<...>(...)` many times to launch the rest of the `st::fiber`s on top of the first `st::fiber`.

+`st::fiber`s can hold copies of other `st::fiber`s and use these copies' `st::fiber::send()` functions to communicate with each other.

-*WARNING*: `FUNCTOR`s running in an `st::fiber` need to be careful to *NOT* hold a copy of that `st::fiber` as a member variable, as this can create a memory leak.
-Instead, `st::fiber::local::self()` should be called from within the running `FUNCTOR` when accessing the `FUNCTOR`'s associated `st::fiber` is necessary.
+*WARNING*: `OBJECT`s running in an `st::fiber` need to be careful to *NOT* hold a copy of that `st::fiber` as a member variable, as this can create a memory leak.
+Instead, `st::fiber::self()` should be called from within the running `OBJECT` when accessing the `OBJECT`'s associated `st::fiber` is necessary.

-However, `st::fiber`s can hold copies of other `st::fiber`s and use these copies' `st::fiber::send()` functions to communicate with each other.

-A simple way to start executing many child `st::fiber`s is to create a new `st::fiber` with `st::fiber::thread` with the default `FUNCTOR` and `st::fiber::launch()` the rest of the `st::fiber`s on top of the first `st::fiber`.

 #### Advanced Example 2
 ```